mm6/InternetOfThingsCourse/projects/project2/Project2_No_Photon2.md

 # Project 2 Due: Tuesday, November 25, 2025

-### Topics: MQTT, Particle Argon Simulation, Node-RED, Node.js, Google Charts
+### Topics: MQTT, Particle Photon 2 Simulation, Node-RED, Node.js, Google Charts

 :checkered_flag: Submit to Canvas a single .pdf file named Your_Last_Name_First_Name_Project2.pdf.
 This single pdf will contain your responses to the questions marked with a checkered flag.
 It is important that you ***clearly label*** each answer with the project part number and that you provide your name and email address at the top of the .pdf.